 A simple solution for my dark closet.
 Now everything looks true to color and is not too bright or glaring.
 Thanks Anne for giving me a true “lightbulb moment.”

-The pink boxes are from IKEA, I made the labels on them myself.
+The pink boxes along the top shelf in the closet are from IKEA, I made the labels on them myself.

-You can download the free printable to make them yourself by clicking over to this post: Decorative Free Printables For Organizing Boxes, Baskets, and More
+You can download the free printable to make them yourself by heading over to this post: Decorative Free Printables For Organizing Boxes, Baskets, and More